whlong1/Listyn/README.md

 ## **Spotify Web API**

 This project utilizes the Spotify Web API.
 This API offers excellent documentation and tutorials for proper implementation.
-Code snippets that will be relevant to this project have been included below.

 To learn more visit
 https://developer.spotify.com/documentation/web-api/